-Akin Gump Strauss Hauer & Feld LLP’s unparallel experience in environmental litigation covers all of the major environmental statutes and regulatory programs, with particular focus on the Clean Air Act, Clean Water Act and the Resource Conservation and Recovery Act (RCRA).
+Akin Gump Strauss Hauer & Feld LLP’s deep experience in environmental litigation covers all of the major environmental statutes and regulatory programs, with particular focus on the Clean Air Act, Clean Water Act and the Resource Conservation and Recovery Act (RCRA).
 We are experienced in both civil and criminal enforcement defense, the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) cost recovery actions, challenges to federal and state rulemakings, defense of projects challenged under the National Environmental Policy Act (NEPA), the Endangered Species Act (ESA) and similar programs.
 We combine our scientific knowledge with a command of litigation technology to achieve successful resolution of litigation matters.

 The environmental litigation practice includes environmental enforcement litigation, environmental enforcement actions, environmental claims brought by private parties and other matters.

 Environmental Enforcement Litigation

 Our lawyers defend clients in civil enforcement actions arising under federal and state air, water and waste regulatory programs throughout the United States.
 Lawyers in our practice have thorough familiarity with the complex scientific and technical issues facing industries such as oil and chemical, pulp and paper, hazardous waste treatment and electric utility.
 We handle a wide array of actions, including actions seeking the imposition of significant civil penalties, actions for emergency or injunctive relief, stop orders, demands for information, site investigations, notices of violation or noncompliance and similar matters.
 These matters have arisen in federal and state trial courts, before federal and state administrative agencies and before independent hearing panels such as the Environmental Protection Agency’s (EPA) Environmental Appeals Board.